Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Accessibility/UpdateLabelsAndSymbolsToScaleForVisualAccessibility/readme.md

 ## Use case

 Use this pattern to improve map readability for users who increase text size in their operating system’s accessibility settings.
-Enable `GeoView.UseSystemTextScale` on WPF and MAUI or `Control.IsTextScaleFactorEnabled` on WinUI to scale feature labels automatically.
+Enable `GeoView.UseSystemTextScale` to scale feature labels automatically.
 To scale feature symbols, subscribe to system text-size changes and apply the reported scaling factor to the symbol sizes.

 ## How to use the sample